pallosp/math-in-markdown-test/README.md

 # Math in Markdown rendering tests

-Tests math expression support in the VSCode, GitHub and npmjs.com Markdown renderers
+Tests math expression support in the VSCode, GitHub and npmjs.com Markdown renderers.

 ## Simple Unicode